libraries-fi/kirkanta-api/doc/upgrading.md

 ## CamelCased property names
 Property names are now camelCased instead of snake_cased as a move towards more JS-̬ǫ̸̢̱͎͕͉͕̘͍͈͎̳̏̿̍̾͂̕͝͠r̸̼͍͍͎̮̦͇͚̊͊̔̅͘ḯ̷̡̯̥̦̲̥̰̬̎͊͂̌͜͠͝e̵̠̬̼͛̍̉̌͌̄n̶̨̘͉̩͙̗̼̆̂̈́t̷̜͎͙̞̑̊̉̏̓̀̈́͠͝è̵͉̻̣͈͖̝̗͈̒̓̃̅͗͆͒̆͋̾͑͑̃͝ͅd̸̢̯̜̞̊̃̈́͆͒͘͝ ̷̡͍̠̭͔̅̍͒̌̒̏̄̊͗̐̔̽̚͜͝Ą̴̬̯͓̪͇̻̥͍̲̂̂̅͛̈́͒̽̌̎̚P̷̢͔̭̼͉͍̪̺̲͓̈́̿̈́̅͑̈́̓͘ͅI̷̧̡͈̥̻̩͚̥͙͚͌͒̈̋́͋̀̈̀̏̎̍͘ͅ.̶̬̤̓̂̾̏̋̉̒̉͒́̃͆̊̃̈́

+# Result set changes
+The top-level key `items` has been renamed to `result`.
+This same structure now applied to independent documents fetched using endpoints `/<id>` as well.
+Therefore `refs` are also available when fetching single documents as well.

 ## Separators for multi-value parameters
 API v3 supported comma `,` as the separator for multiple values.
 From now on also values that translate to a space (` `, `+`, `%20`) are valid separators.
 This is to make it more convenient to read